 With the onset of Basant Panchami, people also start their preparations for the festival of Holi which comes after 40 days of Vasant Panchami's celebrations.

 Depending upon the region, people tend to celebrate Basant Panchami in various ways.
-For instance, several Hindus honour Goddess Saraswati on this pious occasion who is considered as the creative energy and power in its raw form.
+For instance, several Hindus honor Goddess Saraswati on this pious occasion who is considered as the creative energy and power in its raw form.

-According to Hindu beliefs, Goddess Saraswati - the symbol of craft, learning, knowledge and art was born on this very day.
+According to Hindu beliefs, Goddess Saraswati - the symbol of craft, learning, knowledge, and art was born on this very day.
 This is the reason why at several places Goddess Saraswati is worshipped.

-4. Basant Panchami Celebrations in Assam.
 In Assam, the rituals and traditions associated with Basant Panchami are conducted in the morning hours.
 People usually get up early and do all the cleaning work and other household chores, especially cleaning the shrine area of their homes.
 After all the cleaning work is done, people wear new clothes and gather together to pray.

 Along with all of India, the festival of Basant Panchami is celebrated in the Northern states of India with great gusto like Punjab, Haryana, Delhi.
 If you want to experience these festivities first hand then consider visiting Amritsar, Punjab.
 Its culture and vibe will simply win your heart.
 To reach here, you will need to cover an approximate distance of about 428, 1,602, 1,804, 2,372 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here via the following means of public transportation.